barend/java-iban/README.md

 ### Install

-Grab a package from Github or get it from Maven Central:
+Grab a package [from Github][download] or get it from Maven Central:

 #### Maven